 If they’re eating well and not showing symptoms of illness, your dog is probably not getting dehydrated.

 Ask your vet to check the dog’s urine specific gravity and do a CBC to check total protein and packed cell volume and a chem panel to check the kidney values called BUN and creatinine.

 These are semi-objective ways to measure hydration and kidney function.
 Your dog may be perfectly normal and might not need to make your dog drink more water!

-Exactly How Much Water Should a Dog Drink a Day?
+Exactly How Much Water Should My Dog Drink a Day?

 Veterinarians use the values of 60-90 mL/kg/day as an average water requirement for healthy dogs.
 That translates to about 1-1.5 fluid ounces of water per pound of body weight per day.

 This assumes the dog is getting nearly ZERO water in their food as most kibble-style food only contains around 8-10% water by weight.
 Canned/wet dog food may contain more than 80% water by weight.
 An average 12.5 ounce can of dog food contains around 10 ounces of water.